 Mission History Our Mission Accessity's mission is to open doors of financial opportunity to those historically with less access to capital and business support: entrepreneurs of color, women, immigrant, and low-to-moderate income entrepreneurs, so they can build a prosperous business and livelihood for themselves and their families, while also strengthening our communities.
 Our History As a Community Development Financial Institution, Accessity has been dedicated to providing economic opportunity for entrepreneurs who lack access to traditional sources of credit since 1994.
-We've served thousands with education and resources and provided \$65 million in loans to over 5,450 clients in Southern California In the last year, we served more small business owners than in any year in our history.
-In seeing the disproportionate economic impact of the pandemic on low-to-moderate income entrepreneurs and entrepreneurs of color, we knew we were being called to make a greater impact.
+We've served thousands with education and resources and provided \$75 million in loans to over 5,500 clients in Southern California In seeing the disproportionate economic impact of the pandemic on low-to-moderate income entrepreneurs and entrepreneurs of color, we knew we were being called to make a greater impact.
 COVID-19 Response When the pandemic started heavily impacting Southern California small businesses in mid-March 2020, Accessity acted as an economic first responder to support small businesses in this time of need.
-During this critical time Accessity has developed a COVID-19 resources for your business webpage, educated 3,700 entrepreneurs and disbursed more than \$8.5 million in low-interest COVID -19 relief funds to nearly 300 businesses.
+During this critical time Accessity has developed a COVID-19 resources for your business webpage, educated 3,700 entrepreneurs and disbursed more than \$8.5 million in low-interest COVID-19 relief funds to nearly 300 businesses.
 Accessity has special low-interest loan programs designed for entrepreneurs needing support to recover from COVID-19.
-Our New Brand Launched in 2021, the name Accessity intentionally combines the word "Access" and "ity" from the word community.
+Our Brand The name Accessity, intentionally combines the word "Access" and "ity" from the word community.
 It demonstrates the commitment to making a greater impact with the clients we serve, especially for entrepreneurs of color, women and immigrant entrepreneurs who often lack equitable access to loan capital and a community of support and resources.
 The logo represents the entrepreneurial spirit and a diverse community coming together to serve as catalysts for launching and growing businesses, as displayed in colors and design reflective of our diverse Southern California community.
 At Accessity, we believe in building social equity through our lending philosophy and wrap-around approach of serving our clients with additional support and resources.
 We believe in meeting our clients where they are, and in putting value on the adversities they have overcome to become business owners.
-Accomplishments Accessity has lent over \$65 million since inception in December of 1994.
-We have approved more than 5,450 loans while maintaining good portfolio quality.
+Accomplishments Accessity has lent over \$75 million since inception in December of 1994.
+We have approved more than 5,500 loans while maintaining good portfolio quality.
 Each year the Accessity staff provides technical assistance and business information to more than 1,500 business owners who approach the program for services.
 Accessity maintains a close relationship with our clients and we are proud to say we have achieved these accomplishments with a staff of 30 and support from interns and volunteers.
 Accessity received the highest four-star rating from Charity Navigator for the eighth consecutive year for sound fiscal management.
 The rating recognizes Accessity as an exceptional nonprofit which allocates over 90 percent of its budget towards its lending program.